Frequently Asked Questions (FAQs)

 Does the University allow concurrent registration?

-You are considered as a local student if you are holding a dependent or working visa.
-Please note that working visa holders may take up part-time study subject to the endorsement of your employer.
+If you hold a working visa, you are considered a local student.
+Please note that working visa holders may take up part-time study subject to the endorsement of their employer.

 Does the University provide in-campus housing to taught postgraduate students?